What is Pilates?

 The method includes work on the mat, reformer, wunda chair, cadillac, and various barrels and smaller gadgets that provide a varied amount of resistance and support with springs and pulleys.

-What's the difference between mat and reformer?
+What's the difference between mat and equipment?

 Pilates mat is performed on a floor mat, with just your body and small props like a ball, hand weights, or resistance bands.